ASU students taking a break during a hike on Barro Colorado Island.

 - Sendero Charco

 Field trips to civilization will be minimal.
 We aim to learn about tropical biology so there won’t be much time for shopping, going to bars, restaurants, or exploring city sites.
 If you’re used to city living, you’ll either find jungle life peaceful or nerve-wracking.
-Field trips will be scattered throughout the course accordingly.
+Field trips will be scattered throughout the course according to project schedules and deadlines.

 Host Culture & Language

 Spanish is the official language of Panama but you don’t need to be able to speak it.
 Many people speak English and much of the signage is in English.
 However, it’s always nice to try.
-Importantly, the couple who make meals and tend to the maintenance of the school house and the couple who own the tienda in Santa Cruz do not speak English.
+Importantly, the couple who make meals and tend to the maintenance of the school house and the couple who own the tienda in Santa Cruz only speak Spanish.

 Most people are very modern but there are also a lot of indigenous peoples that you will notice by their distinct clothing and jewelry.
 Most commonly, you will see Embera, Kuna, Wounaan, or Ngobe-Bugle tribal people.
 Each has their own native language but most speak Spanish.
 They rarely speak English and try to maintain their culture as much as possible.
 Regardless of the origins of the locals you run into, be respectful and interact with them to gain a greater appreciation for Panamanian culture.
 Don’t take pictures of people without permission.

 You already know you’ll be responsible for plane tickets and passport fees.
 You should also bring money for souvenirs.
-All meals will be provided but extra snacks and alcohol.
+All meals will be provided except extra snacks and alcohol.
+You’ll be well-fed at the school house at meal times.
 The currency is the US dollar and the Panamanian Balboa.

 Packing and Dress Code

 DON’T OVER PACK.
 Restrict yourself to one checked bag, one backpack carry-on, and maybe on smaller carry-on item.
 This should be easy to accomplish because you can do laundry in the school house.
-The important thing is that you’re comfortable wearing clothing outside in high humidity for hiking and they all fit well.
+The important thing is that you’re comfortable wearing your clothing outside in high humidity for hiking and they all fit well.
 You don’t need to spend money on fancy new clothes from REI.
 If in doubt that you have the right gear, ask.
+My own field clothes are mostly older cotton shirts and cargo pants.

 Items I find essential: